nac0512/CakeWebsite-Project/README.md

 # CakeWebsiteProject

-## This is a project I built to demonstrate my knowledge of standard HTML and css.
-This project is simply to be used for demonstration purposes.
+This is a project I built to demonstrate my knowledge of standard HTML and css.
+This project is for *demonstration purposes only*.

+To view the Wedding Cakes Project live, [Click Here](https://nac0512.github.io/CakeWebsiteProject/).
+Right click if you wish to open in new tab.

-### Navigation
+## Navigation

 * Cakes Page
     * Header
     * Variety of Cakes Sections